The Common Misconception

 Going through this article, you will probably discover that you already consume a lot of iron through food alone, but it may not be enough AND / OR you’re inhibiting your body’s absorption of non-heme iron with coffee and tea.

-Based on Jade's diet, her body typically consumes 4mg to 7mg of iron per day.
-It’s not bad, but it doesn’t quite fulfil her Estimated Average Requirement of 8mg of iron per day.
+Based on Jade's diet, she typically consumes 4mg to 7mg of iron per day.
+This is not bad, but it doesn’t quite fulfil her Estimated Average Requirement of 8mg of iron per day.

 This is why she boosts her daily iron intake with one sachet of Dr Glitter’s IRON+ crystals on her breakfast, lunch or dinner.
-This keeps her iron levels healthy and stable, and prevents them from crashing or her needing to opt for emergency interventions such as an iron infusion or high dose tablets that may cause stomach cramps and constipation.
+This keeps her iron levels healthy and stable, and prevents her from crashing or needing to opt for emergency interventions such as an iron infusion or high dose tablets that may cause stomach cramps, constipation and nausea.